San Diego Gay Guide – San Diego Gay Pride 2019

 There’s truly not a bad time to visit San Diego, which averages about 265 days with sunshine annually, but LGBTQ visitors might want to mark their calendars for mid-July, the time for the annual—and well-attended—San Diego Pride Festival.
-In 2018, the dates are Friday, July 13 through Sunday, July 15, kicking off Friday night with the Spirit of Stonewall Rally at 6 p.m., by the Hillcrest Pride Flag on University Avenue.
-The always colorful San Diego Pride Parade takes place on Saturday, July 14, at 11 am and proceeds for 1.5 miles through Hillcrest and the northwest corner of Balboa Park.
+In 2019, the dates are expected to be Friday, July 12 through Sunday, July 14.
+Check back for more details.
+Highlights typically include the Friday-night Spirit of Stonewall Rally, and the always colorful San Diego Pride Parade on Saturday.

-Don’t miss the Pride Festival on Saturday (noon to 10 pm) and Sunday (11 am to 9 pm), during which some 40,000 revelers of all ages and backgrounds dance and celebrate to performances by more than 100 musicians on four different stages.
-The headliners for San Diego Pride this year include TLC, Le1f, JoJo, DJ Kandy, Rumba Y Soul, Horse Meat Disco, Brooke Candy, Kameron Michaels & Asia O’Hara, Rica Shay, Starlett, and many others, and you can buy tickets here.
+Don’t miss the Pride Festival on Saturda and Sunday, during which some 40,000 revelers of all ages and backgrounds dance and celebrate to performances by more than 100 musicians on four different stages.
+The headliners for San Diego Pride last year included TLC, Le1f, JoJo, DJ Kandy, Rumba Y Soul, Horse Meat Disco, Brooke Candy, Kameron Michaels & Asia O’Hara, Rica Shay, Starlett, and many others, and you can buy tickets here.

-Also note that on Saturday, July 7, She Fest will take place at North Park Community Park from 11 am to 6 pm.
+Also note that on Saturday, the week before Pride weekend, She Fest is planned at North Park Community Park.
 This woman-centered gathering has become increasingly popular each year and is a vital part of San Diego Pride.

 Where to Stay in Gay San Diego